sawenchalmers/heath/README.md

 # Heath

-This Grasshopper plugin provides a UI for life cycle building performance analysis in the Rhino environment.
+This Grasshopper plugin provides a UI for life cycle building performance assessment in the Rhino environment.
 The plugin is not yet [available on Food4Rhino, but its sister app Brimstone is](https://www.food4rhino.com/en/app/brimstone?lang=en).

 ## Features
 * N/A